Salah Hamouri: 2020

 Individual or mass forcible transfers, as well as deportations of protected persons from occupied territory to the territory of the Occupying Power or to that of any other country, occupied or not, are prohibited, regardless of their motive.

 In the opinion of Munir Nusseibeh of Al-Quds university, the planned measure also violates article 8 of the statute of the International Criminal Court, and the implementation of the expulsion would make Aryeh Deri liable to prosecution for a war crime.

-2022
+Deportation and exile in France (2020s)

 In December 2022, Hamouri was deported from Israel to France, with the Israeli Interior Ministry citing security concerns.
 The French government condemned the move, claiming it violated his right to live in his native Jerusalem.
 Critics of the move said that Israel was committing a war crime and the expulsion was ethnic cleansing.
 His deportation was condemned by Amnesty International, and the European Parliament.

-2024

 Following his expulsion from Israel, Hamouri filed a complaint in Paris on March 28, 2024, for arbitrary detention and torture, to denounce the conditions of his incarceration in Israel in 2022.
 An investigating judge has been investigating his claims since July 2024.

+In 2025, he was invited to hold a conference at the Lyon Antifa Fest, leading the Prefect of the Rhône to ban the event.
+This decree, issued on the eve of the scheduled event and eight days after French authorities were found at fault for cutting subsidies to the venue hosting the festival, was subsequently overturned by the courts.